Jimmy Buffett: Music career

-Buffett's second release and his first release on ABC/Dunhill Records was A White Sport Coat and a Pink Crustacean, recorded at Tompall Glaser's Glaser Sound recording studio on Music Row and released in June 1973.
+Buffett's second release and his first on ABC/Dunhill was A White Sport Coat and a Pink Crustacean, recorded at Tompall Glaser's Glaser Sound recording studio on Music Row and released in June 1973.
 The album featured the hit singles "Grapefruit—Juicy Fruit" and "Why Don't We Get Drunk" as well as "I Have Found Me a Home", written about his experiences in Key West.
 Buffett used the money he made from the album to buy his first boat.
 Living & Dying in 3/4 Time, recorded in October 1973 and released in February 1974, deviated from the island-theme of Buffett's other albums.
 It included "Come Monday", written for his then-girlfriend and future wife, his first single to place on the Billboard Hot 100.
 A1A, released in December 1974, included "A Pirate Looks at Forty", written about a drug smuggler.
 In 1975, Buffett formed the Coral Reefer Band.
 He credits his future wife for cleaning up their look, replacing their ripped Levi jeans and collarless shirts.
 The band was the opening act for the Eagles in August 1975.